PowerShell

 Running PowerShell scripts is easy if you’re a PowerShell guru.
 But what if you need non-experts to run your scripts?
 Using Otter to add a graphical user interface (GUI) to PowerShell makes your PowerShell scripts more accessible to more people on your team.

-Otter automatically generates a UI around your PowerShell scripts, enables those who are less comfortable or familiar with PowerShell run scripts without expert intervention.
+Otter automatically generates a UI around your PowerShell scripts, enabling those who are less comfortable or familiar with PowerShell to run scripts without expert intervention.
 Here’s how:

 After installing Otter, add your scripts and create a Job Template.
 Job Templates enable self-service with safety by defining usage restrictions.
 For example, you can restrict which servers a script may run on.
 Job templates also let you define variable prompts.

 After creating the Job Template, you can use Otter to generate an input prompt (e.g., checkboxes, a text box, select-from list).
 This organizes the parameters for your PowerShell scripts into an accessible GUI executed as a job.
-And if you have Comment-based Help in your scripts, Otter will auto-generate these for your script.
-Check out this documentation page for more on the types of specific variables prompts Otter can create.
+What’s more, if you have Comment-based Help in your scripts, Otter will auto-generate these for your script.
+Check out this documentation page for more on the types of specific variable prompts Otter can create.

 Otter doesn’t just let your non-expert PowerShell users run scripts; it also allows those in charge to sleep more soundly at night by targeting only specific servers for a particular job or job template.
 Otter offers three types of server targeting: